kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Statues of Socrates and Diotima

-He first thought of the statues of [Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) that had earned his undying admiration when he had visited Athens just before the 2004 summer Olympics were held there.
-What noble thoughts from what ancient philosophers?
+He first thought of the statues of [Socrates](https://en.wikipedia.org/wiki/Socrates) and [Diotima](https://en.wikipedia.org/wiki/Diotima_of_Mantinea) whose words had earned his undying admiration when he had visited Athens just before the 2004 summer Olympics were held there.
+What noble thoughts from what ancient minds!

 ::::: { .is-pulled-left .mb-4 style="width: 50%;" }
 ![Socrates]({attach}images/socrates-close-up.jpg)